WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 ## Encoding

 Lambda calculus is a **universal model of computation**, meaning it can simulate any Turing machine.
-However, it is not very practical for real-world computation due to its simplicity and lack of built-in data types.
+However, its simplicity and lack of built-in data types make it impractical for real-world computation.
-Up till now, we have only discussed the **pure** lambda calculus which isn't very useful for practical computation.
+Until now, we have only discussed **pure** lambda calculus, which is not helpful for practical computation.
-But by **encoding** data types and operations we obtain similar expressive power seen in regular programming languages!
+But by **encoding** data types and operations, we obtain the expressive power seen in regular programming languages!

 ### Booleans

 We can encode **boolean values** in lambda calculus using **Church encoding**.
-This encoding represents `true` as a function that takes two arguments and returns the first one, and `false` as a function that takes two arguments and returns the second one.[^CE]
+This encoding represents `true` as a function that takes two arguments and returns the first one and `false` as a function that takes two and returns the second.[^CE]

 ---
 {{< support >}}